-3 How do we direct resources to better reflect the collective but diverse needs of movement work compared to the 20s and 30s?
+How do we direct resources to better reflect the collective but diverse needs of movement work compared to the 20s and 30s?

-sector funding.
+Until the 2020s, the status quo in Finland was a lot of public funding and private sector funding.
 Now we have more diverse funding streams.
 We had to blow up the idea of just companies or just public sector funding.
 In some cases, this has meant more private individual funders, and in other cases, making our organisations smaller because we didn't have to use so many resources to manage the funding-related requirements.
 It's freed more time and emotional space to do our core work.

 Another big change has been the availability of funding.
 In the Finnish context, we were always fighting for the same resources.
-When you had to struggle just to do the core work, you couldn't concentrate and collaborate in the way you'd have wanted to.
-It also made it difficult to be in solidarity with each other because everyone was in competition for resources.
+When you had to struggle just to do the core work, you couldn't concentrate and collaborate in the way you'd also made it "Now it's difficult to more natural to share spaces with other movements, on the environment, migration, borders, etc. It's all linked together.
+We don't really have a choice."

+have wanted to.
+It

+be in solidarity with each other because everyone was in competition for resources.
 That also led some larger organisations to take some issues for themselves that weren't really theirs to take.
 Now there's more - and more diverse - funding available, you see those same organisations playing a mentoring and support role for smaller organisations.
 The basics are covered so we're in a better position to support each other.